 - LLCs are not subject to income tax to either the federal or the state government.
 However, the income from the LLC is passed down to individual shareholders who are then taxed on state and federal levels.

-- The top three industries with the highest number of small businesses are:
+- Three industries have the highest number of small businesses:

 - US SBA – State Small Business Profiles